pyrsmk/panorama/README.md

 Since panorama creates a `canvas` node in absolute position, you should position your container too (at least with `position: relative`);

-NOTE : if `canvas` is not available on the browser then it fallbacks to `backgroundImage`
+NOTE : if `canvas` is not available on the browser then it fallbacks to `background` CSS property

 Advanced use
 ------------